VaeluxV/VertexArmor-Enclosure/README.md

 # VertexArmor-Enclosure

-My SlimeVR Cases that can be used with my custom PCB or with separate components atteched to a carrier board.
+SlimeVR Cases that can be used with my custom PCB.

 More info to be added at a later date.